MariusWank/OMERO_JIPipe_Plugin/README.md

 ![Parameter config section](./assets/images/ParameterConfigSection.png)

 This section contains the input fields of the parameters that are defined as reference parameters within the .jip file.
-Depending on the node and parameter type that is referenced, the input fields accept integers, floats and strings as input.
-Below it you will find the ***Start JIPipeRunner*** button.
+Depending on the node and parameter type that is referenced, the input fields accept integers, floats or strings as input.
+When hovering the **?** the plugin will display a tooltip with the description of the respective parameter (if it was set in the [project overview](https://jipipe.hki-jena.de/documentation/project-overview.html)).

+Below this section you will find the ***Start JIPipeRunner*** button to execute the attached .jip file.

 ### LOG WINDOW